DIVISION OF BUSINESS

 The Division of Business mission statement provides:

-As a community of learners in a student-centered learning environment, faculty, staff and students should strive to support and enrich the learning environment.
-It is the mission of the Division to develop ethical business professionals, entrepreneurs and leaders.
+In a student-centered learning environment, faculty, staff and students should strive to support and enrich the learning environment.
+It is the mission of the Division to develop ethical business professionals and leaders.
 In order to be successful, it is important that students, professors and staff of the Division of Business abide by a code of ethics.

 Business faculty members have several potential roles – university representative, administrator, educator, scholar, and colleague.
 A faculty code of ethics should be centered on professional conduct in each of these functions.
 All professors/instructors, full time or part time, teaching classes offered by the Division of Business are required to read and agree to the terms of this Faculty Code of Ethics.